marmotgraph/marmotgraph-core/docs/authentication.md

 - team

 ### Quick start
-To easily get a valid token (with the right scopes), you can either go to the KG core swagger UI, click "Authorize" and authenticate against the "KG" client (ignore the "Client-Authorization" section), or you can log in to the KG QueryBuilder or KG Editor, find the "profile button" on the top right and copy your token.
+To easily get a valid token (with the right scopes), you can either go to the MarmotGraph core swagger UI, click "Authorize" and authenticate against the "MarmotGraph" client (ignore the "Client-Authorization" section), or you can log in to the MarmotGraph QueryBuilder or MarmotGraph Editor, find the "profile button" on the top right and copy your token.
 If you're using Python, we recommend to check out our Python SDK which has inbuilt support for authentication.

 ### Access token for non-supervised scripts / server2server communication
-If you want a non-supervised script to authenticate against the KG (e.g. to regularly fetch metadata) or you want to establish user-independent server2server communication between your service and the EBRAINS Knowledge Graph, you can do so by using a "service-account" of an EBRAINS IAM client.
+If you want a non-supervised script to authenticate against the MarmotGraph (e.g. to regularly fetch metadata) or you want to establish user-independent server2server communication between your service and the MarmotGraph, you can do so by using a "service-account" of an EBRAINS IAM client.

 Please follow the instructions about **Authentication with a client** below.